Easy to Difficult Bible Trivia Quiz

 After the soldiers crucified Jesus, what did they do?

 a.
-He took Jesus down from the cross for burial.
+They took Jesus down from the cross for burial.

 b.
 Divided the clothes of Jesus among them.